zunc/SteinsOS/README.md

 It is buggy and still in progress.
 My current goal is to make it more stable.

 # Document
-Below are SteinsOS docuements, one in Taiwanese, and the other in English.
+Below are SteinsOS documents, one in Taiwanese, and the other in English.

 [Taiwanese](https://hackmd.io/@wywh0917/rJEE2msfY)